Crucified (Army of Lovers song)

-"Crucified" is a song by Swedish band Army of Lovers, released as the first single from their second album, Massive Luxury Overdose (1991), and the seventh single to be released by the band.
-It was released in May 1991 (in Sweden), February–April 1992 (in the UK and US), and July 2013 ("Crucified 2013").
-The song was written by bandmembers Alexander Bard and Jean-Pierre Barda with Anders Wollbeck, and features Barda (vocals, drums), Bard (vocals, computer) and La Camilla (vocals, bass).
-It was successful in several European countries, including Belgium, where it reached the number-one, and Germany, Sweden, Austria and Switzerland, where it reached the top 10.
-In the United States, "Crucified" became a huge club hit and radio favorite, debuting at number six on the Billboard Dance singles chart and spending a total of 14 weeks in the top 20.
-The initial remixes available on the CD maxi and vinyl 12" maxi are by Nuzak.
+"Crucified" is a song by Swedish band Army of Lovers, released as the first single from their second album, Massive Luxury Overdose (1991).
+It was released in Sweden in May 1991 by label Ton Son Ton.
+The song was written by bandmembers Alexander Bard and Jean-Pierre Barda with Anders Wollbeck, and features Barda (vocals, drums), Bard (vocals, computer), and La Camilla (vocals, bass).

+It was successful in several European countries, including Belgium, where it reached the number one spot, as well as Germany, Sweden, Spain, Austria and Switzerland, where it reached the top 10.
+In the United States, "Crucified" became a huge club hit and radio favorite, debuting at number six on the Billboard Dance Club Play chart and spending a total of 14 weeks in the top 20.
+The accompanying music video was directed by Fredrik Boklund and Martin Persson and filmed in an old castle in Sweden.
+The initial remixes available on the CD maxi and vinyl 12-inch maxi are by Nuzak.
 The track samples the drum break from James Brown's Funky Drummer.

-In 2013, Army of Lovers made a new version of the song, simply called "Crucified 2013".
-It contained new vocals from Camilla Henemark, and then a second version with new vocals from Dominika Peczynski was issued.

-Kurt Cobain of the hugely successful alternative rock group Nirvana praised the band in his posthumously published journals, specifically the song "Crucified."
+In 2013, Army of Lovers made a new version of the song titled "Crucified 2013".
+It contains new vocals from Camilla Henemark, and then a second version with new vocals from Dominika Peczynski was issued.
+Kurt Cobain of the alternative rock group Nirvana praised the band in his posthumously published journals, specifically the song "Crucified."